-Carol lives in Columbus, Ohio and occasionally in Portland, Maine, where she works as a life coach and community activist.
+Carol lives in Columbus, Ohio and occasionally in Portland, Maine, where she works as a community activist.
 Passionate about women’s leadership at all levels, Carol focuses on redefining the concept of power to reflect feminine qualities.
-Recently she has become interested in gender norms and how much we are shaped by how we define what is feminine and what is masculine.
+She has become interested in gender norms and how much we are shaped by how we define what is feminine and what is masculine.
 Her interest in women’s advocacy was sparked after her graduation from Smith College.
 Male colleagues were interviewing for serious positions, while she was continually being asked: “Can you type, honey?”
-Carol is a founding board member of The Women’s Fund of Central Ohio where she continues to be involved in grants and research and has just rejoined their board.
+Carol is a founding board member of The Women’s Fund of Central Ohio where she continues to be involved in grants and research and has rejoined their board.
 She also serves on the board of the Women’s Funding Network.
-She thought she was working her way off boards, but recently signed up for 2 more – couldn’t resist – and has joined the boards of Women Moving Millions and Planned Parenthood Advocates of Ohio.
+She thought she was working her way off boards, but signed up for 2 more – couldn’t resist – and now has the honor of serving on the boards of Women Moving Millions and Planned Parenthood Advocates of Ohio.
 There seems to be a common thread.

 Maria Chrin is the founder and managing partner of Circle Wealth Management, LLC (CWM), an independent financial advisory firm with offices in New York City and Summit, New Jersey.
 CWM provides customized investment management and wealth advisory services to high net worth families across the United States, with a focus on women investors.
 The firm manages over $1.2 billion for its clients.
 Prior to founding CWM in 2007, Maria was the managing partner of Circle Financial Group and was a vice president in the Private Wealth Management Division of Goldman Sachs.
 During her 15 years at the firm, she built a premier practice managing individual and institutional clients’ assets.
 She serves on Lehigh University’s Board of Trustees, is a member of the Executive Committee and the Chair of the Endowment’s Investment Committee.
 She is a member of the Board of Overseers of Columbia Business School, a Trustee of the Kent Place School, and a Director of Women Moving Millions.